 In 2012 he was invited at the Härjedalens Summer Academy in Sweden as composition’s lecturer.

 The Electronic Music Midwest Festival EMM selected his work “Visions of the Void I” for piano and electronics to be performed in Kansas City at the 2013 edition of the festival.

 In 2014 the Ensemble Aventure played the work “석양종” [seok yang jong] for violin, violoncello, piano and 2-channel-tape in the SICMF 2014 in Seoul (South Korea).

 His work “no sun, no moon” has been selected 2015 for the NYCEMF 2015 (New York, USA), the ICMC 2015, EMUFest 2015 (Rome, Italy) and the WOCMAT 2015 (Hsinchu, Taiwan).

 He also made the soundtracks for some documentaries of the University of Dresden, which were premiered in Germany, Sweden and England.

-“Visions of the Void II” has been performed at the NYCEMF 2017 (New York, USA) and will be performed again at the Festival KONTAKTE ’17 in Berlin (Germany) and the SICMF 2017 in Gwangju (South Korea) this year.
+“Visions of the Void II” has been performed at the NYCEMF 2017 (New York, USA), the Festival KONTAKTE ’17 in Berlin (Germany) and the SICMF 2017 in Gwangju (South Korea) the same year.